MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms.md

 Now, double-click the module `SyncFloat` to open its panel.

-Click on the label *startSlice* in the automatic panel of the module `View2D`, keep the button pressed and drag the connection to the label *Float1* in the panel of the module `SyncFloat`.
+Click on the label *startSlice* in the automatic panel of the module `View2D`, keep the button pressed, and drag the connection to the label *Float1* in the panel of the module `SyncFloat`.

 ![Synchronize StartSlice](images/tutorials/basicmechanics/BM_13.png "Synchronize StartSlice")